Hùng Vương Stadium

 The stadium will be developed as the central element of the Olympic Sports City megaproject, which includes the construction of a new residential and sports district for approximately 750,000 residents.
 The total cost of the entire undertaking is estimated at over USD 35 billion.

 The investment is notable not only for its scale, but also for its pace.
 The project was announced shortly before the official start of construction, which took place on 19 December 2025.
-The stadium is scheduled to be completed in August 2028, while the full Olympic Sports City development is expected to be finished by 2035.
+The new stadium is expected to be completed in July 2027, while the entire project is scheduled for completion by 2035.

-What will the new Trong Dong Stadium be like?
+What will the new Hùng Vương Stadium be like?

-The new Trong Dong Stadium is planned as a modern, football-specific arena which, with a capacity of 135,000 spectators, will surpass Narendra Modi Stadium and Rungrado May Day Stadium to become the largest stadium in the world.
+The new Hùng Vương Stadium is planned as a modern, football-specific arena which, with a capacity of 135,000 spectators, will surpass Narendra Modi Stadium and Rungrado May Day Stadium to become the largest stadium in the world.

 The venue will feature the world’s largest retractable roof, a retractable pitch (with the process expected to take between 6 and 10 hours), advanced telecommunications infrastructure, and systems based on artificial intelligence.